onefusion/discord-initiative-bot/README.md

 5. Change `config.json.example` in the project directory to `config.json`, and add your discord application's auth token from your bot's application page.
 6. Run `npm install` in the main project directory.
 7. Run `node bot.js` to start the bot.

+## To Do
+~~- Update $add command to throw error if name matches existing character name in order~~
+- Add update command to update initiative of existing char
+- Add help command to display commands and initiative syntax
+- Update Windows install steps, as there is more involved related to setting up the bot Discord-side ~~- Add credit to original author, AntFay, where appropriate~~